godvmxi/godvmxi.github.io/_includes/about/en.md

-> Everythind is all virtual by Matrix, There must be a revolution in the future.
+> Everythind is  virtualized by Matrix, There must be a revolution in the future.

 Hi, I am Bright Jiang, a  software engineer .
 My interests range from programming languages in general (type system, type-based formal verification, compilers, runtime systems, garbage collection) to indurstial software engineering (video codec, linux program, kernel develop, asic verification and bringup).